huseyinpolat-ds/WS_2023_project/README.md

 1. Open a terminal or command prompt.
 2. Navigate to the directory where the script is located.
 3. Execute the following command to run the script:

    ```
    python bs.py
    ```
-   The script will connect to the specified website, scrape the desired data, and display the extracted information in the console.
+   Once the script starts running, it will automate the specified browser and scrape instructed fields from Goodreads list.

 ## Selenium Usage